CharlieNatoli/email_search/README.md

 See [Notebook](https://github.com/CharlieNatoli/email_search/blob/master/notebooks/Results.ipynb).

 Keyword RAG generates more relevant results that CLIP-based index when asked about marketing-specific concepts that aren't immediately visible in the email (eg. "Abandoned Shopping Cart").
-In contrast, both indices perform the same if the concept that is searched for is more explicitly mentioned (eg "Clearance Sale")
+In contrast, both indices perform the same if the concept that is searched for is more explicitly  mentioned or visible in the email (eg "Clearance Sale")

-This system could work well for a smaller, curated content library.
+Overall, this system could work well for a smaller, curated content library the need to search using very domain-specific terminology.

 However, creating tags for each example image might not scale well to larger datasets due to cost.
+Also, adding domain specificity sacrifices much of the generality of a more standard image search.